 The NRI Group believes that employees respecting each other's diverse values is the cornerstone of a workplace environment where employees can continue to work happily, sound in both mind and body, and that this is indispensable to the company's sustained growth, as it brings about improvements in the productivity and creativity of individual employees and the organization as a whole.
-In addition, the NRI Group has expanded its overseas business, and one in every four employees now works overseas.
-Therefore, we promote diversity management in line with international social norms so that our value-diverse employees can become established and active in the NRI Group irrespective of their race, ethnicity, nationality, birthplace, social status, social origin (place of birth), gender, marital status, age, language, disability status, health status, religion, thought, belief, property, sexual orientation Regardless of gender identity and differences in job types and employment types.
+In addition, the NRI Group has expanded its overseas business, and one in every three employees now works overseas.
+Therefore, we promote diversity management in line with international social norms so that our valuediverse employees can become established and active in the NRI Group irrespective of their race, ethnicity, nationality, birthplace, social status, social origin (place of birth), gender, marital status, age, language, disability status, health status, religion, thought, belief, property, sexual orientation Regardless of gender identity and differences in job types and employment types.
 In addition, in order to transform this into growth potential for the company, we are working to create an environment in which employees can demonstrate their abilities fully while also valuing their own health and family life by reducing long working hours and improving work-life balance so that employees can demonstrate their creativity.
+The above labor policy is communicated to NRI Group's global executives and employees through the "RULE BOOK:Cornerstone Rules of Executive Officers and Employees," distributed annually, along with the NRI Group Employees' Code of Business Conduct (Creating a Good Workplace) and individual rules (Compliance with Labor Management Rules).
 In terms of recruitment, too, each individual's various abilities, expertise, and skills are appropriately assessed and decisions made without discrimination based on gender or similar.
 In addition to the regular yearly recruitment of new graduates, recruitment is ongoing throughout the year for midcareer hires and opportunities for persons with disabilities.
-When giving an explanation about the company during hiring, we disclose factual information based on the concept of "RJP" .
+When giving an explanation about the company during hiring, we disclose factual information based on the concept of "RJP" \.

-^{} RJP: an abbreviation of "Realistic Job Preview."
+\ RJP: an abbreviation of "Realistic Job Preview."
 Recruitment activity carried out using the idea of communicating to job applicants the truth about both the good and bad aspects of the work, its environment, and the corporate culture.